Mount Ulla Township, Rowan County, North Carolina: Granville District

 In 1728 seven of eight Lords Proprietor drew up and offer to surrender their interests in Carolina to King Charles II.
 In 1729 almost all of North Carolina became a royal colony.
-One Lord Proprietor who did not surrender his rights to the land in Carolina was John Carteret, 2nd Earl Granville, a great-grandson of Sir George Carteret who was one of the eight original Lords Proprietor to the Province of Carolina.
+One Lord Proprietor who did not surrender his rights to the land in Carolina was John Carteret, 2nd Earl Granville, a great-grandson of Sir George Carteret who was one of the eight original Lords Proprietor to the province of Carolina.
 John Carteret's share consisted of the country lying south of the Virginia border to 35.4 degrees north latitude.
 The south boundary was surveyed from the coast to Bath in 1743, then to the corner of what is now Chatham County, on Deep River.
 In 1746, the line was extended westward to Coldwater Creek at a point approximately fourteen miles southwest of the present site of Salisbury.
 This area became known as Granville District.

 The section of Granville district lying between the Yadkin and Catawba rivers was described by contemporaries as fertile, well-watered, virtually treeless meadowland.
 Myriads of little rivulets, combining to form large creeks, flowed from countless sequestered springs.
 Earlier 17th century colonial settlers usually established themselves along the navigable rivers because communication with England was important.
 In 18th century when immigrants began to settle the backcountry of North Carolina, land travel prevailed.
 Home sites increasingly began springing up along the upper reaches of creeks.
 Each home place nearly always included a fresh water spring providing one source of water for people and one for the animals.
 It was common practice on the frontier for important creeks to bear the name of the first man to settle upon them.
 Withrow Creek and Sills Creek in the vicinity of Mount Ulla serve as reminders of the frontier pioneers who settled the area by mid-eighteenth century.

 The Irish Settlement

-The first recorded settlement on the lands of present day Mount Ulla bears the name "The Irish Settlement" of 1747-1749.
+The first recorded settlement on the lands of present-day Mount Ulla bears the name "The Irish Settlement" of 1747–1749.
 The homesteads were set up in the headwaters of Second Creek along Beaverdam, Withrows, Gillespies (present day Back Creek), and Sills Creeks in what was Bladen County at the time.
 By 1750 there were enough settlers to form a new administrative division on the frontier - Anson County.
-In 1753 three hundred and fifty residents of Anson county petitioned to the North Carolina legislature to form Rowan County, where Mount Ulla remains till this day.
+In 1753 three hundred and fifty residents of Anson county petitioned to the North Carolina legislature to form Rowan County, where Mount Ulla remains to this day.

 The area that became known as Mount Ulla was settled largely by the descendants of Scotch-Irish (also known as Ulster Scots), an ethnic group of mostly Protestant Scottish people who migrated to Ulster, Ireland as part of planned colonization of Ireland sanctioned by of James VI of Scotland and I of England.
 Scotch-Irish immigrants to West Rowan came from the original colonial settlements in Pennsylvania and Virginia travelling down Great Wagon Road.
 Along with the Scotch-Irish came another nationality - the Germans aka Pennsylvania Dutch.